wtsi-hgi/bsub_jupyter_lab/README.md

 conda install -c conda-forge r-base # this should instal R version 4 (let me know if you wanted a different version here).
 # next add R kernel and tell jupyter lab configuration about it:
 # check which R will be used by default
-Which R # in my case it will say “/lustre/scratch118/humgen/hgi/users/mercury/test/jupyterlab_env/bin/R” which is good because I want it to be in from my INSTALL_DIR
+which R # in my case it will say “/lustre/scratch118/humgen/hgi/users/mercury/test/jupyterlab_env/bin/R” which is good because I want it to be in from my INSTALL_DIR
 # go into R
 R
-# check that R default library path is my INSTALL_DIR
+# check that R default library path is in INSTALL_DIR
 .libPaths() # in my case it will say [1] "/lustre/scratch118/humgen/hgi/users/mercury/test/jupyterlab_env/lib/R/library"
 # now install the IRkernel package in that default location
 install.packages('IRkernel')